 - people who carry the genetic translocation

 It’s important to remember that no one of these factors mean that you’ll definitely have a baby with Down syndrome.
-However, statistically and over a large population, they can put you at higher risk.
+However, statistically and over a large population, they may increase the chance that you may.

 Though the likelihood of carrying a baby with Down syndrome can be estimated by screening during pregnancy, you won’t experience any symptoms of carrying a child with Down syndrome.

 At birth, babies with Down syndrome usually have certain characteristic signs, including: